 21A.
-(1) No person may use or trade under a name containing the words 35 'Electoral Commission', 'Independent Electoral Commission' or the acronym 'IEC' or the translation thereof in any other official language to-(a) conduct his, her or its affairs or business, or carry on his, her or its
+(1) No person may use or trade under a name containing the words 35 'Electoral Commission', 'Independent Electoral Commission' or the acronym 'IEC' for the purposes of elections or the translation thereof in any other official language to-

-- (a) conduct his, her of its analis of business, of carry on his, her of its occupation or trade; - (b) be registered or licensed under any law; or

-(c) falsely claim to be acting on behalf of the Commission.
+- (a) conduct his, her or its affairs or business, or carry on his, her or its occupation or trade; - (b) be registered or licensed under any law; or - (c) falsely claim to be acting on behalf of the Commission.